ietf-gitwg/using-github/draft-ietf-git-using-github.md

 GitHub requires that each organization have at least one owner.
 The owners for a Working Group repository MUST include responsible Area Directors.
-Area Directors MAY also designate a delegate that becomes an owner and Working Group chairs MAY also be owners.
+Area Directors MAY also designate a delegate that becomes an owner.
+Working Group chairs MAY also be owners.

 Within an organization, members can be grouped into teams.
 A team with "Admin"